DTel-HQ/dtel/Payment.md

 Currently we cannot accept any payment bots right now.
 In the future we may let you, but this is still being decided.

 ## Donation
 $1 CAD = 1 million DiscordTel credits.

-### Reference rate
-Actual rate determined by real time currency exchange rate.

-* 1 USD = 1348650 credits
-* 1 Robux = 1/80 USD = 16858 credits. **Only group payouts is accepted**, so you'll need BC/OBC.
-* 1 satoshi = 32 credits, as of June 30 2017
+See [here](http://discordtel.readthedocs.io/en/readthedocs/Donate/) for details.

 ### Methods
 1. By gift cards.
 Currently accept everything with a code, not physical card (Unless it can be used online).